Public Support For Marijuana Legalization In Maryland Fades Slightly, Poll Finds

 What do you think?

-Where do you stand on legalizing recreational marijuana in Maryland?MORE NEWS: 85-Year-Old Woman Killed In Edgewater, Police Searching For Person Of Interest
+Where do you stand on legalizing recreational marijuana in Maryland?MORE NEWS: Attorney General Releases Footage From Police Pursuit Preceding Fatal One-Car Crash